hdsdi3g/linux-springboot-packager/README.md

 ## Roadmap dev

-Like for the [linux-app-packager](https://github.com/hdsdi3g/linux-app-packager) project, free feel to add corrections and/or new features (it's really not rocket science).
+Free feel to add corrections and/or new features (it's really not rocket science).

 On day, **DEB** files will be added, like RPM here.